kioxia-jp/aisaq-diskann/workflows/AiSAQ_index.md

 The additional build arguments are as follows:

-1. **--inline_pq** (disabled by default): Set the number of pq vectors to be stored inline as part of the index node, pass 0 for auto, pass `R` value to store all PQ vectors inline, value must be <= `R`.
+1. **--inline_pq** (disabled by default): Set the number of pq vectors to be stored inline as part of the index node, pass `R` value to store all PQ vectors inline, pass 0 to auto select the maximal number of inline PQ vectors that will not have any impact on the index file size. value must be <= `R`.
 2. **--rearrange**: Enable vectors rearrangement during build, when enabled, each vector will be assigned and stored with a new id, in a way that the number of IOs needed to read the PQ vectors during search will be minimal.
+This option is ignored if all PQ vectors are stored inline.
 3. **--num_entry_points**: Number of entry points that should be generated to be used as a search start points.
 Value must be between 1 and 256.

+### Notes
+- When one or more AiSAQ features are selected, only AiSAQ index is being built.
+When none, non-AiSAQ index is being built.
+- There is no conversion tool from non-AiSAQ index to AiSAQ index.
+- A private case in which all PQ vectors are stored inline is similar to the older version of AiSAQ index (deprecated).

 To search AiSAQ-index, use the `apps/search_disk_index` program.
 --------------------------------------------------------------------

 The additional search arguments are as follows:

-1. **--aisaq_deprecated**: Enable search with an older version of AiSAQ index.
-2. **--aisaq**: Enable AiSAQ search, when enabled, the PQ vectors will be read from the media on demand.
+1. **--aisaq**: Enable AiSAQ search, when enabled, the PQ vectors will be read from the media on demand.
-3. **--pq_read_io_engine** (default is aio): Select IO engine to use for reading the PQ vectors from the media.
+2. **--pq_read_io_engine** (default is aio): Select IO engine to use for reading the PQ vectors from the media.
 Supported io-engines are `aio` and `uring`.
 Valid only with `aisaq` option.
-4. **-V (--vector_beamwidth)** (default is 1): The vector beamwidth to be used for search.
+3. **-V (--vector_beamwidth)** (default is 1): The vector beamwidth to be used for search.
 Value must be <= `W`.
 Valid only with `aisaq` option.
-5. **--pq_cache_size** (default is 0): PQ vectors cache DRAM size, may be specified in B, KB, MB, GB or in % of the total vectors.
+4. **--pq_cache_size** (default is 0): PQ vectors cache DRAM size, may be specified in B, KB, MB, GB or in % of the total vectors.
 You may use B/K/M/G/% suffix to specify this value, if no suffix, specified as the number of vectors (e.g. 0.8%, 0.6G, or 100000).
 Valid only with `aisaq` option.
-6. **--pq_read_page_cache_size** (default is 0): PQ vectors read page cache DRAM size - per thread, may be specified in B, KB, MB or GB.
+5. **--pq_read_page_cache_size** (default is 0): PQ vectors read page cache DRAM size - per thread, may be specified in B, KB, MB or GB.
 You may use B/K/M/G suffix to specify this value, if no suffix, specified in Bytes.
 Applicable only with index that was built with `rearrange` option.
 Valid only with `aisaq` option.
+6. **--aisaq_deprecated**: Enable search with an older version of AiSAQ index.

+### Notes
+- Search in non-AiSAQ mode using an AiSAQ index is supported.

 Examples
 --------